H4NM/WhoYouCalling/README.md

 One of the best methods of monitoring activities by a process in Windows is with the Sysinternal tool [ProcMon](https://learn.microsoft.com/sv-se/sysinternals/downloads/procmon).
 However, there are some downsides:
-1. **Manual Work**: To get a Full Packet Capture per process you need to manually start a packet capture with a tool like Wireshark/Tshark, and create a filter for endpoints based on the results of ProcMon, which can be timeconsuming and potential endpoints may be missed due to human error if the process is not automated.
+1. **Manual Work**: To get a Full Packet Capture per process you need to manually start a packet capture with a tool like Wireshark/Tshark, and create a filter for endpoints based on the results of ProcMon, which can be time consuming and potential endpoints may be missed due to human error if the process is not automated.
 2. **Child processes**: It can be tedious to maintain a track record of all of the child processes that may spawn and the endpoints they're communicating with.
 3. **DNS queries**: (AFAIK) ProcMon doesn't support capturing DNS queries.
 It does provide with UDP/TCP sent to port 53, but no information of the actual domain name that's queried nor the given address response.
 </details>